-Portland Parks & Recreation lands contain over 1.2 million trees.
-Portland’s parks are an important public resource for residents, comprising almost 200 developed parks and 7,900 acres of natural areas.
+Portland’s parks are an important public resource for residents, comprising almost 200 developed parks, 7,900 acres of natural areas, and an estimated 1.2 million trees.
 Park trees together with street trees make up the population of trees most accessible to Portlanders, available for all residents to experience and enjoy.

 For some background on Portland's parks, read this detailed report documenting their early history in the Open Space & Park Development 1851–1965 report.

 If you are an experienced street tree inventory volunteer, you are already well practiced in tree identification and measurement of tree diameter.
 The Parks Tree Inventory will provide new skills for you to develop: data will be collected and mapped on a mobile device, and additional measurements will include tree height and and canopy spread measured using clinometers or electronic range finders.

 Volunteers participate as either Neighborhood Organizers,Team Leaders, Data Collectors, or Arborists-on-Call.
 More details on volunteer roles are available here.